List of foreign electoral interventions: 2024 election (by Turkey)

 The Democratic Alliance for Diversity and Awakening was accused of being a branch of Turkey's Justice and Development Party.
 Christoph de Vries stated that the party allows Turkish president Recep Tayyip Erdoğan to gain political influence in Germany.
 President of the Innenministerkonferenz Michael Stübgen stated that "such party will act exclusively in the interests of its Turkish mother party, and that does not fit into the German party landscape."

 2025 election (by United States)

+Elon Musk, owner of X and Senior Advisor to the US President, wrote an editorial for Welt am Sonntag in which he endorsed the ethnonationalist right-wing party Alternative for Germany (AfD).

+US Vice President JD Vance, while attending the yearly Security Conference in Munich, met with AfD leadership and criticized other German parties for refusing to cooperate with AfD.

-Friedrich Merz who was the expected winner, criticised Elon Musk for publicly endorsing the Alternative for Germany calling it "intrusive and domineering" and that he cannot remember a similar scenario in which a Western democracy tried to influence an election of an ally.
-SPD leader Saskia Esken stated that "anyone who tries to influence our election from abroad […] whether the influence is state-organized from Russia or through the concentrated financial and media power of Elon Musk and his billionaire friends on the Springer board, must expect our strong resistance."
+Friedrich Merz, head of the Christian Democratic Union and leader of the opposition, criticised Musk for publicly endorsing the AfD calling it "intrusive and domineering" and that he cannot remember a similar scenario in which a Western democracy tried to influence an election of an ally.
+Social Democratic leader Saskia Esken stated that "anyone who tries to influence our election from abroad […] whether the influence is state-organized from Russia or through the concentrated financial and media power of Elon Musk and his billionaire friends on the Springer board, must expect our strong resistance."